itakestime/phPRTG/README.md

 # phPRTG

-So this my bunch php pages to interface with PRTG's API.
+My bunch of PHP pages to interface with PRTG's API.

 Current features: